-Switches in this series support stacking up to 8 switches together while being managed through one console connection on the master switch, or by an IP address through the MGMT port if the master is a DGS-1520-28/52, or by multiple IP addresses through any of the RJ45/SFP+ ports using Telnet, the Web UI, and SNMP.
-This cost-effective switch provides an affordable solution for administrators to upgrade their networks using the stacking ports to scale and stack the Switches.
-This increases overall reliability, serviceability, and availability.
+The Switch supports stacking 9 Switches together while being managed by one console connection to any one of the console ports on the master Switch, or by an IP address through the MGMT port, or by multiple IP addresses through any of the RJ45/SFP/SFP+ ports using Telnet, the Web User Interface, and SNMP.
+This cost effective Switch provides an affordable solution for administrators to upgrade their networks using the 10GBase-T/SFP+ ports to scale and stack the Switches.
+This increases overall reliability, serviceability, and availability of the network.

-- Duplex Chain This topology stacks switches together in a chain-link format.
-Using this method, data transfer is only possible in one direction.
-If there is a break in the chain, data transfer will be affected. - Duplex Ring This topology stacks switches in a ring or circle format where data can be transferred in two directions.
-It is very resilient due to the fact that, if there is a break in the ring, data can still be transferred through the stacking cables between switches in the stack using the alternate path.
+- Duplex Chain The Duplex Chain topology stacks Switches together in a chain-link format.
+Using this method, data transfer is only possible in one direction and if there is a break in the chain, then data transfer will be affected. - Duplex Ring The Duplex Ring stacks Switches in a ring or circle format where data can be transferred in two directions.
+This topology is very resilient due to the fact that if there is a break in the ring, data can still be transferred through the stacking cables between Switches in the stack.

-Switches in the series can be physically stacked with optical fiber cables, standard Ethernet cables, or Direct Attached Cables (DACs) with SFP+ connectors.
-Only the last 4 ports on the Switch can be used for physical stacking.
-Physical stacking needs to be enabled and can be configured to support a 2-port or 4-port stacking configuration.
+Switches in the series can be physically stacked using optical fiber cables connected to SFP+ transceivers or Direct Attached Cables (DAC) with SFP+ connectors or RJ-45 cables with 10GBase-T connectors.
+Only the last 6 ports can be used for physical stacking.